 Between Two Worlds is a 2D platformer game with adventure, science and mystery.
 You play as Mr. Quinn, an eccentric but hardworking scientist who gets stuck in a strange future world after his time machine breaks down.
 Quinn must find a way to travel back in time if he ever hopes to return to his home.
 Enter an unexplored world full of strange inhabitants, surprises and finally unravel the end to this amazing quest.Try it now : https://ghazia.itch.io/between-two-worlds

 Played it for like a couple of minutes and man I enjoyed.
 Graphics were good, especially the menu, props for that.
 Gameplay was nice beside the thing I don't know what is was but my mouse flicked automatically to a certain direction.
 Then there were some minor issues which people before me mentioned very beautifully.
-Would love to see more of these from you, Good Luck.9 months ago
+Would love to see more of these from you, Good Luck.1 year ago

 The fact that someone played my game makes me feel very happy, thank you for that.